World

 Share

 Looking ahead, the division is implementing strategic initiatives to sustain and further enhance revenue collection.
-A key development is the formation of a Customs private sector group aimed at addressing cross-border trade and other Customs-related .
+A key development is the formation of a Customs private sector group aimed at addressing cross-border trade issues and other Customs-related matters.
 This collaborative approach reflects a significant shift in the department’s engagement with stakeholders, recognizing the private sector’s substantial role in Customs-related business.

-These measures align with the government’s broader fiscal strategy, which emphasizes strengthening tax compliance and collection without introducing taxes.
-Prime Minister Gaston Browne has declared 2025 as the “Year of Compliance,” on improving adherence to existing tax obligations to fund essential services and development projects.
+These measures align with the government’s broader fiscal strategy, which emphasizes strengthening tax compliance and collection without introducing new taxes.
+Prime Minister Gaston Browne has declared 2025 as the “Year of Compliance,” focusing on improving adherence to existing tax obligations to fund essential services and development projects.

 Overall, the Customs and Excise Division’s proactive measures and strategic initiatives have contributed to a robust increase in revenue collection, reflecting a positive trajectory for Antigua and Barbuda’s fiscal health in 2025.